Monroeville Disc Golf Course

 .

 Hole 15 – is downhill, while avoiding that one huge tree.
-Use an overstable disc and throw far to the right of the basket, and let the natural fade drop it in.
 If the basket is inside the white circle, play as an island, and everything outside is OB.
 I believe there is a drop zone marked with a pink flag.

-If the basket is at B, only the 17th fairway to the right is OB.
+If the basket is at B or C, only the 17th fairway to the right is OB.
 Caution, going too far long is bad.
 It’s a really steep drop off back there.

 .

-Hole 16 – is a par 3 with a ton of narrow gaps between many trees.
+Hole 16 – is a par 3 with a ton of narrow gaps between the trees.
 OB to the right, and steep downhill to the left.
-The slope and the bare ground cause discs to skip far left, so aim for a landing spot 10 feet to the right of the basket.
+The slope and the bare ground cause discs to skip far left, so aim for a landing spot a bit to the right of the basket.

 Backtrack to the right to get to the next tee.